Jaguars stun Cowboys while Brady blows big lead

 It looked an easy task on paper for the Chiefs to beat the one-win Houston Texans and claim a seventh straight AFC West title, but in the end they needed Jerick McKinnon's touchdown run in overtime to claim a 30-24 win to get the job done.

-Only the Patriots with 11 have a longer streak of divisional wins than Kansas City's current dominant run but with Patrick Mahomes at quarterback the Chiefs have found a rare level of consistency as they make yet another run at the Super Bowl.
+Only the Patriots with 11 have a longer streak of divisional wins than Kansas City's current dominant run, but with Patrick Mahomes at quarterback the Chiefs have found a rare level of consistency as they make yet another bid for the Super Bowl.

 "I think one of the most difficult things in the National Football League is consistent success," said Chiefs owner Clark Hunt.